 Mediation Services

-The law is often the most expensive, cumbersome, time consuming, and least satisfactory way to resolve a dispute.
+The law is often the most expensive, cumbersome, time-consuming, and least satisfactory method for resolving a dispute.
 Alternative options include mediation and arbitration.

 Mediation is a voluntary process in which two individuals or groups meet to resolve a conflict with the facilitation and help of a neutral third party.